10 Essential Facts to Know Before Officiating a Wedding in Delaware

 How Long Does it Take to Register as a Wedding Officiant in Delaware?

 Depends on the County.
-We recommend that you begin your registration at least 4 - 6 weeks before the wedding.
+We recommend that you begin your registration at least Up To 30 Days before the wedding.

 For a more detailed guide on how to complete the officiant registration process in Delaware, check out our Delaware Officiant Registration page by clicking the button below.